Conceptual structure and the growth of scientific knowledge: Materials and Methods

 The third parameter, \(S_{it}\), represents the number of core/periphery structures for each subfield \(i\) at year \(t\).
 We calculated the number of cores using Kojaku and Masuda's (\citeyear{kojaku2017}) algorithm, by counting the number of core/periphery structures that are significantly more similar to the idealized core/periphery structure than a random network.

-In supplemental analyses, we considered the possibility that the above-mentioned core/periphery structures we detect are an artifact of our data by comparing our core/periphery scores to scores calculated using random networks of comparable size and configuration (S2.2 Appendix).
+In supplemental analyses, we explored whether the core/periphery structures we detected could be an artifact of our data by comparing our core/periphery scores to scores calculated using random networks of similar size and configuration (S2.3 Appendix).
+Our findings show that (1) the core/periphery measures derived from the observed networks differ from those obtained using random networks, (2) the temporal trends we observe in our core/periphery measures persist even after accounting for the expected values of those properties in comparable random networks, and (3) the associations we found between the core/periphery organization of concepts and innovation outcomes are also resilient to adjustment for the expected values of those properties in random networks with similar characteristics.

+Finally, using a regression-based approach, we find that our main results hold even after controlling for changes in linguistic and publication practices over time (S2.4 Appendix).